-Original Code: SPCR Mutant:

-<statement n1=""></statement> <statement n1=""></statement>

-synchronized (this) { synchronized (this) {

-//critical region //critical region

-<statement c1=""></statement> <statement c1=""></statement>

-<statement c2=""></statement> }

-} synchronized (this) {

-<statement n2=""></statement> <statement c2=""></statement>

-}

-<statement n2=""></statement>
+Original Code: SPCR Mutant: <statement n1=""> synchronized (this){ // critical region <statement c1=""> <statement c2=""> } <statement n2=""> </statement></statement></statement></statement> <statement n1=""> synchronized (this){ // critical region <statement c1=""> } synchronized (this){ <statement c2=""> } <statement n2=""></statement></statement></statement></statement>

-4.6 Summary
+5.6 Summary

 In the above subsections we have provided an overview of concurrency mutation operators for Java (J2SE 5.0).
-For more details on the operators as well as the relationship between our new operators and the existing method and class level operators please see our extended technical report version of this paper [3].
 In our discussion of each operator we have briefly mentioned the bug pattern that relates to that operator.
-Table 3 provides a summary of this relationship and shows that the operators we propose are examples of real bug patterns.
-Overall almost all of the bug patterns are covered by the operators are not only representative but provide good coverage.
+Table 4 provides a summary of this relationship and shows that the operators we propose are examples of real bug patterns.
+Overall almost all of the bug patterns are covered by the operators demonstrating that the proposed concurrency operators are not only representative but provide good coverage.
 The bug patterns that do not have mutation operators are typically more specific complex patterns and the development of general operators related to these patterns is not feasible.

 Concurrency Bug Pattern Mutation Operators

-Nonatomic operations assumed to RVK, EAN
+Nonatomic operations assumed to be RVK, EAN

-be atomic bug pattern
+atomic bug pattern

 Two-stage access bug pattern SPCR

-Wrong lock or no lock bug pattern MSP, ESP, EELO, SHCR,
+Wrong lock or no lock bug pattern MSP, ESP, EELO, SHCR, SKCR, EXCR,

-SKCR, EXCR, RSB, RSK,

-ASTK, RSTK, RCXC, RXO
+RSB, RSK, ASTK, RSTK, RCXC, RXO

 Double-checked locking bug pattern -

 The sleep() bug pattern MXT, RJS, RTXC

 Losing a notify bug pattern RTXC, RCXC

-Notify instead of notify all bug RNA
+Notify instead of notify all bug pattern RNA

+Other missing or nonexistent signals bug MXC, MBR, RCXC

 pattern

-Other missing or nonexistent MXC, MBR, RCXC

-signals bug pattern

-A "blocking" critical section bug RFU, RCXC
+A "blocking" critical section bug pattern RFU, RCXC

-pattern

-The orphaned thread bug pattern
+The orphaned thread bug pattern -

 The interference bug pattern MXT, RTXC, RCXC

-The deadlock (deadly embrace) bug ESP, EXCR, EELO, RXO
+The deadlock (deadly embrace) bug pattern ESP, EXCR, EELO, RXO, ASK

-pattern

 Starvation bug pattern MSF, ELPA

 Resource exhaustion bug pattern MXC

 Incorrect count initialization bug pattern MXC

-Table 3.
-Concurrency bug patterns vs. con-currency mutation operators
+Table 4: Concurrency bug patterns vs. concurrency mutation operators

-5 Conclusion
+6 Conclusion

 We have presented a set of concurrency mutation operators to be used as a metric in the comparison of different test suites and testing strategies for concurrent Java as well as different quality assurance tools for concurrency.
 Although we are primarily interested in concurrent mutation operators as comparative metrics we believe that these operators can also serve a role similar to method and class level mutation operators as both comparative metrics and coverage criteria.
-Our new concurrency operators should be viewed as a complement not a replacement for the existing operators used in tools like MuJava.
+Our new concurrency operators should be viewed as a complement not a replacement for the existing operators used in tools like muJava.
 For example, using the concurrency operators can cause direct concurrency bugs while using the method and class level operators can cause indirect concurrency bugs.